tigera-solutions/install-calico-for-windows/README.md

 Install-WindowsFeature -Name Routing
 # have to restart instance to apply changes
 Restart-Computer
+# make sure RemoteAccess service is not disnabled
+Get-Service RemoteAccess | select -Property name,status,starttype
+# or get service using WMI object
+Get-WMIObject win32_service | ?{$_.Name -like 'remoteaccess'}
+# if disabled set the startmode to Automatic
+Set-Service -Name RemoteAccess -ComputerName . -StartupType "Automatic"
 # once rebooted
 Install-RemoteAccess -VpnType RoutingOnly
 # if not running, start the service